When we bought our 1906 farmhouse we knew it would be a labor of love and a lot of work to restore some of the original charm and beauty.

 We also found this on Craigslist, and the memory of us picking it up is just 100% reminiscent of many a second-hand/DIY furniture experience.
 We drove to Seattle and walked up to the 3rd story of a condo building.
 Then as we tried to scoot the mirror back down the stairs, we realized that it just wasn’t going to happen without more help…

 So what did we do?
 We started knocking on the doors of random condo neighbors asking for help.
 Luckily a few were willing!

-Another part of the hallway upstairs that I really love is the character in all the ceiling lines.
-It was absolutely another one of the selling points for me as we walked through this home during our original farmhouse tour.
+Another part of the hallway upstairs that I adore is the character in all the ceiling lines.
+It was another one of the amazing selling points for me as we walked through this home during our original farmhouse tour.